ec1971/reading-notes/oop.md

 - virtual function dustructor
   - class used as the root of an inheritance hierarchy almost always define a virtual destructor
+# OOD design
+- singleton
+  - estricts the instantiation of a class to one object.
+This is useful when exactly one object is needed to coordinate actions across the system.